Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    ```

 1. Confirm that the `ncn_metadata.csv` file in this directory has the new information.
-   There should be no remaining dummy data (de:ad:be:ef:00:00) for the BMC MAC column in the file, but that string may
+   There should be no remaining dummy data (`de:ad:be:ef:00:00`) for the `BMC MAC` column in the file, but that string may
-   be present for the Bootstrap MAC, Bond0 MAC0, and Bond0 MAC1 columns.
+   be present for the `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1` columns.

    ```bash
    pit# cat ncn_metadata.csv
    ```

-1. Remove the incorrectly generated configs.
-Before deleting the incorrectly generated configs consider
+1. Remove the incorrectly generated configurations.
+Before deleting the incorrectly generated configurations, consider
 making a backup of them, in case they need to be examined at a later time.

    > **`WARNING`** Ensure that the `SYSTEM_NAME` environment variable is correctly set.